-By working simultaneously to improve your gut health and sensibly boost your exposure to sunlight, you will see significant improvements to your overall health and resistance to sickness moving forward.
+By working simultaneously to improve your gut health and by sensibly boosting your exposure to sunlight, you will see significant improvements to your overall health and resistance to sickness moving forward.

-When we treat our health holistically and know that everything impacts everything else, we become much healthier and stronger as a result, and the connection between gut health and vitamin D shows exactly that.
+When we treat our health holistically and understand that everything is connected, we become much healthier and stronger as a result, and the connection between gut health and vitamin D shows exactly that.

 Tolman Self Care.